Heating, insulation and renewable technology assistance

 Financial assistance from the Council

-The Council offers financial assistance for qualifying heating and insulation works.
+We offer financial assistance for qualifying heating and insulation works.
 These grants must be repaid if the property the grant is used for is sold within 25 years.
 The maximum grant for energy efficiency works is £6,000 and applicants have to satisfy a means test.

 The Home Improvement Loan is also available as a subsidised loan in some cases.
 The loan is directed to those who would not be eligible for a grant, and we would consider approving loans for energy efficiency and renewable technology projects.